Bpedigo/PowerShell_Module/README.md

     Also counts the number of lines inside the file type you have given it.

-SYNTAX:
-   Dir_Stat [<ps>,<py>,<rb>,<cpp>,<h>]

-EXAMPLE:
+SYNTAX:  Dir_Stat ps py rb cpp h

-    dir_stat ps
+EXAMPLE: dir_stat ps

 DESCRIPTION:
-    Passing the <ps> argument will find all PowerShell file in the current working directory and count the lines of     code.
+    Passing the ps argument will find all PowerShell file in the current working directory and count the lines of       code.
-    Passing the <py> argument will find all Python files in the current working directory and count the lines of        code.
+    Passing the py argument will find all Python files in the current working directory and count the lines of          code.
-    Passing the <rb> argument will find all Ruby files in the current working directory and count the lines of code.
+    Passing the rb argument will find all Ruby files in the current working directory and count the lines of code.
-    Passing the <cpp> argument will find all C++ files in the current working directory and count the lines of code.
+    Passing the cpp argument will find all C++ files in the current working directory and count the lines of code.
-    Passing the <h> argument will bring up help.
+    Passing the h argument will bring up help.